lillianbu/check/README.md

 # Check

-NOTE:Contributions were made to this project under Lillian Bu
+NOTE:Contributions were made to this project under Lillian Bu, not github username lillianbu